 In the last few years, the focus of governments and business has been on climate change.
-Following the adoption of the Paris Agreement in 2015, we have seen a global drive to reduce greenhouse gas emissions to reach net zero emissions to limit the impacts of climate change, to avoid, amongst other things, increases in extreme weather which will affect food generation, reduce freshwater availability, bring ecosystems to collapse and cause widespread flooding and wildfires.
+Following the adoption of the Paris Agreement in 2015, we have seen a global drive to reduce greenhouse gas emissions to reach net zero emissions to limit the impacts of climate change, to avoid, amongst other things, increases in extreme weather which will affect food production, reduce freshwater availability, bring ecosystems to collapse and cause widespread flooding and wildfires.
 But we are in the middle of a twin climate-ecological crisis.
 Climate change and biodiversity loss are interconnected.
-Loss of biodiversity is a cause of climate change and restoration of biodiversity is a big part of preventing climate change.
-In December 2022, the Kunming-Montreal Global Biodiversity Framework (GBF) was adopted at COP 15.
-The GBF aims to halt and reverse nature loss and sets out global targets to be achieved by 2030 to safeguard and sustainably use nature and “relies on action and cooperation by all levels of government and by all actors of society”.
+Loss of biodiversity is a driver of climate change and restoration of biodiversity is part of the climate change solution.
+In December 2022, the Kunming-Montreal Global Biodiversity Framework was adopted at COP 15.
+The GBF aims to halt and reverse nature loss and sets out global targets to be achieved by 2030 to safeguard and ensure sustainable use of nature and “relies on action and cooperation by all levels of government and by all actors of society”1.

 At this juncture, given the interconnectedness noted above, biodiversity and climate change arguably need to be tackled together, making biodiversity restoration a key part of climate change solutions and ensuring that biodiversity does not become a victim of those solutions.
 Poor alignment can lead to ecosystem destruction, including for example cases of deforestation to accommodate new solar farms, siting wind farms on bird migration paths, leading to the death of many birds, and disruption of aquatic ecosystems, flooding and blocked fish migration from hydropower.
 We risk accelerating nature’s destruction unless biodiversity and ecosystems are fully considered in development decisions around climate change solutions, including wind, solar and hydropower facilities.

-What is TCFD and how is it different to TNFD?
+What is TNFD and how is it different to TCFD?

 The Task Force on Climate-Related Financial Disclosures (TCFD) has been around for longer than Taskforce on Nature-related Financial Disclosures (TNFD).
 The TCFD provides a reporting framework for climate-related financial disclosure.
 It already applies in the UK and other countries, see here and here for more information and the International Sustainability Standards Board (ISSB), the sustainability accounting standard setter, confirmed that companies which apply the ISSB standards will meet the TCFD recommendations.

-How has the TCFD framework evolved from the TNFD framework?
+How has the TNFD framework evolved from the TCFD framework?